Box in Boiler Cost

 Building Regulations & Planning Permission for Boxing in a Boiler

-Other work, if applicable, may be covered by planning permission or building regulations.
-Planning permission approval can take up to eight weeks and generally costs about £200, whereas the price of building regulations generally falls close to £100.
+Planning permission approval can take up to 8 weeks, and generally costs between £100 to £200, whereas the price of building regulations generally falls close to £100.

 Is it possible to have a boiler installed in a bathroom?

-Hiring Professionals to Box in a Boiler
+Checklist: Hiring a Carpenter to Box in a Boiler in the UK

 Should you wish to hire a contractor to perform the work, there are certain considerations worth taking on board.
+Here's our recommended checklist when finding the right contractor for the job:

 FAQs